buildkite/docs/pages/test_analytics/test_ownership.md

 # Test ownership

-Test ownership is critical to adopting a healthy testing culture at your organization.
-By defining test owners, your teams will become accountable for maintaining a fast and reliable test suite, ensuring confidence when you deploy your code.
+Test ownership is critical in adopting a healthy testing culture at your organization.
+Defining one or more teams as test owners allows these teams to become accountable for maintaining a fast and reliable test suite, ensuring confidence when you deploy your code.

 Customers on the [Pro and Enterprise plans](https://buildkite.com/pricing) can assign test ownership to [teams](/docs/test-analytics/permissions#manage-teams-and-permissions).